Arizona Family Law Forms and Rules

 You may receive a Court order requiring you to fill out an Arizona Affidavit of Financial Information (often called an “AFI”).
 Even if you do not receive a Court order, such form may be required pursuant to Rule 49 of the Arizona Rules of Family Law Procedure.
 You can obtain the form by clicking here.

-An AFI is required in any case that involves child support, spousal maintenance or attorney fees whether it is a divorce case, paternity case or modification proceeding.
-In fact, the Court may reject your filing for certain actions altogether if not accompanied by a completed AFI (including motions to modify child support or spousal maintenance, or for temporary orders for child support or spousal maintenance).
+An AFI is required in any case that involves child support, spousal maintenance or attorney fees whether it is a divorce case, paternity case, modification proceeding or enforcement proceeding.
+In fact, the Court may reject your filing for certain actions altogether if your paperwork does not include a completed AFI (including motions to modify child support or spousal maintenance, or for temporary orders for child support or spousal maintenance).

 - Do I file the AFI with the Court?
 Yes, you should file the AFI and provide a copy to the other party (or his / her attorney if represented).
 During trial or other evidentiary hearing, you will also want to have your AFI admitted into evidence.